 Degrees and Certifications:

-My name is Nikolas Tsolomitis, and I feel fortunate to be a part of the wonderful Sakai family (again) this year!
+My name is Nikolas Tsolomitis, and I feel fortunate to be a part of both BHS and WMS this year!

-I am what you might call homegrown talent: I went through the Bainbridge Island School District from second grade on and graduated from BHS in 2007.
-After I graduated, I chose to pursue academics over athletics and attended Gonzaga University (where athletics still played a rather large portion of my life).
+A little about my academic and professional history...
+I went through the Bainbridge Island School District from second grade on and graduated from BHS in 2007.
+After I graduated, I chose to attend Gonzaga University in Spokane, WA.
+This was easily one of the best decisions of my life!
 I completed my undergraduate work and graduated in the spring of 2011 with a B.A. in History and a minor in Religious Studies.
-I loved GU so much I decided to do my graduate work there as well.
-I completed my thirteen month Masters in Initial Teaching in July of 2012.
+I loved GU so much that I decided to do my graduate work there as well.
+I completed my thirteen-month Master's in Initial Teaching in July of 2012.
 I returned back to Bainbridge and began substituting in the district and was fortunate to be a part of the Woodward staff during the fall 2013 semester as a long-term substitute and joined the Sakai family full-time starting with the 2014 school year, where I began teaching 6th grade ELA & SS.
 After teaching 5th grade ELA and SS last year, I will be teaching 9th grade English at BHS and 8th grade English at WMS!

-I look forward to seeing you in class and being a part of your amazing journey of discovery and learning!
+I look forward to seeing you in class and being a part of your fantastic journey of discovery and learning!